BrandonCorey/js_129/Review.md

   console.log('These are students who have attended university');
 }
 ```
+### Describe the difference between instance methods and static methods ###
+Instance methods are methods that are defined either directly on an instance, or methods defined on an the prototype object of the constructor of an instance.
+This means that instance methods can be inherited from the constructor.
+Static methods on the other hand are defined directly _on_ the constructor, meaning that they pertain to type itself, and not the instances of the type.
+This also means that they are not inherited by instances of the type as they are not contained within the prototype of the instance.

 ## Prototypal and Psuedo-classical Inheritance ##
 Prototypal inheritance refers to objects delegating property access to other other objects referred to as there *prototypes*
 - Prototypal inheritance is the basis for all inhertiance in JavaScript